yangjaehyuk/server/README.md

 Hyundai Department Store has prepared additional parking spaces in connection with external parking lots to solve the narrow parking problem, which is a big complaint of customers, but many customers are not aware of this.
 <br/>
-To improve this, we have created the app with information on linked parking lots and pre-settlement functions.
+To improve this, we created the app with information on linked parking lots and pre-settlement functions.
 <br/>

 ## 🔨 Tech